zengelan/eks-workshop/content/020_prerequisites/sesummit20_event/_index.md

 ### Running the workshop at the McAfee SE Summit 2020 event (unless you are beta tester of course)

 {{% notice warning %}}
-Only complete this section if you are at McAfee SE Summit 2020 event
+Only complete this section if you are at McAfee SE Summit 2020 event (unless you are beta tester of course)
 {{% /notice %}}

 In this case you will request your credentials for an shared AWS environment using a website.
 You will receive credentials and access to all required systems to perform this workshop.